ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 1. Installing Greenwood and setting up some `npm` scripts for local development
 1. Setting up the needed project structure

-> This guide assumes you are starting from an _empty_ directory (`git init` being the exception).
-We recommend going through this guide once to get the basic and from there, you can explore our [documentation](/docs/) to learn more about all of Greenwood's capabilities.
+> _This guide assumes you are starting from an **empty** directory (`git init` being the exception).
+We recommend going through this guide once to understand the basics and from there, you can explore our [documentation](/docs/) to learn more about all of Greenwood's capabilities._

 ## Installing Greenwood
 First thing we need to do is setup our project for installing Greenwood.
 With Greenwood installed, you will be able to use its CLI to power the development of your project though automated scripts and configuration.